arBalasquide/amazon-automation/README.md

 # NOTE
 Amazon has OTP verification so you have to login for the first time, make sure it remembers your information, and do the OTP verification.

 The bot will create a profile folder which will save your session in the bot.
-Alternatively, you can copy a Goole Chrome profile into the bot directory.
+Alternatively, you can copy a Google Chrome profile into the bot directory.
 Make sure that profile folder has a saved Amazon session and has passed the OTP verification.